okoto-xyz/cpuminer-yescrypt/README.md

 	x86:	The miner checks for SSE2 instructions support at runtime, and uses them if they are available.

-	x86-64:	The miner can take advantage of AVX, AVX2 and XOP instructions, but only if both the CPU and the operating system support them.
+	x86-64:	(Note: SSE works better than AVX and AVX2 for Yescrypt) The miner can take advantage of AVX, AVX2 and XOP instructions, but only if both the CPU and the operating system support them.

 		    * Linux supports AVX starting from kernel version 2.6.30.